 One has to place this idea in historic context and see this not so much as the massive romantic gesture it seems today but remember that this was only three years after the advent of the talking movie with The Jazz Singer (1927) – sound cinema was still a novelty and filmmakers had not yet cracked the problem of dubbing an English-language print so took the more elaborate idea of reshooting entire films in different languages.
 Universal had conducted a Spanish-language version of The Cat Creeps (1930) the year before (also featuring Lupita Tovar).
 A number of other films from around this era, particularly international films – see the genre likes of L’Atlantide (1932), FP1 Does Not Answer (1932), The Testament of Dr Mabuse (1933) and The Tunnel (1933) – would shoot multiple versions, usually in French, German and English using different actors on the same sets.

 The Spanish-language Dracula was filmed on the same sets and at the same time as the English-language version – indeed, the Lugosi version was shot during the daytime and this version by night.
+The director was George Melford, a veteran since way back into silent cinema, including Rudolf Valentino films such as The Sheik (1921).
 The script was simply the English language version translated into Spanish.
 A detailed study by those conversant with both languages shows that the Spanish-language version, which runs 29 minutes longer, has taken time to expand on the dialogue at several points – although, while some scenes run longer, this version does not add any new ones.
 Moreover, director George Melford had the availability of the rushes from Tod Browning’s version and was able to improve on the staging of his shots.

 The legend of the Spanish-language Dracula extended for many years due to the fact there were only a single print available for viewing.
 Those who had seen it praised its merit and lauded as superior to the Lugosi/Browning version.
-The film was finally available for general viewing on VHS in 1992 and in 2004 as part of the Universal Dracula dvd box set, although the latter was released unsubtitled.
+The film, restored from a print found in archives in Cuba, was finally available for general viewing on VHS in 1992 and in 2004 as part of the Universal Dracula dvd box set, although the latter was released unsubtitled.

 The Spanish language Dracula is an interesting film, although is ultimately saddled with too much adherence to the Lugosi version.
 On the plus side, though the script is exactly the same, you feel that it is taking the time to tell its story with greater ease, while the Lugosi version feels more hurried in many scenes.
 George Melford gives more attention to some scenes than Tod Browning did (Dracula always felt like Browning’s least personal, least interesting film).